drunarayan/barospection/README.md

 ### NEWS - READ THIS SECTION BELOW FOR UPDATES EACH TIME!
-- Aug 23rd: [New Assignment Posted - First RSpec Analysis of your Star](#python-for-spectroscopy-course-content-notebooks--assignments).
-I have now posted the assignment "4.
-First RSpec Analysis of your Star".
-Please complete by Aug 28th.
+- Aug 28th: [A reference section has been added to guide your research]() about your calibration and assigned stars.
+Please use the Reference Section  section liberally to complete your assignments!
 - Aug 23rd: [Meeting recordings added](#workshop-meeting-and-recording-links).
 I will be creating this week's assignment later today and posting it.
 - Aug 21st: [Tonight's BONUS session by Mr Tom Field, the creator of the excellent RSpec software](#workshop-meeting-and-recording-links).
 Tom will do a an informal and friendly video walkthrough of RSpec.
 It is recommended that you have RSpec download and installed on your Windows system duringhis talk so that you can try it out LIVE!
 - Aug 21st: [2nd round of imaging Spectra.
 See here for details!](./news/aug21/readme.md)